braintelligencePL/playgrounds/tips_tricks/kotlin/README.md

+## Less code in build.gradle

-## To remove that from build.gradle:
+To remove that from build.gradle:

 ```kotlin
 compileKotlin {